This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stitches may be used to hold your cervix in place during surgery.
 You may be given a shot of medicine into your cervix to help decrease bleeding.
 An incision will be made in your cervix to remove a cone-shaped piece of tissue.
 Your surgeon may also use an electrical wire loop to remove the tissue from your cervix.
 The incision will be closed with stitches.
 Gauze with a liquid to prevent bleeding may be inserted into your vagina.

 After your surgery:

-You will be taken to a room to rest until you are awake.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are not having any problems, you may be able to go home.
-If you are staying in the hospital, you will be taken to your hospital room.
+You will be taken to a room to rest until you are fully awake.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are not having any problems, you may be able to go home.

 - You have a fever.

 - You have new or increased vaginal bleeding that is not from your monthly period.